Chia-Network/chia-dev-guides/guides/crash-course/chialisp.md

 import TabItem from '@theme/TabItem';
 ```

+For this section of the course, you will learn how to set up your development environment, write Chialisp code, and execute it on the command-line.

+## Development Environment

 To get started with Chialisp, you will first want to [install Chia Dev Tools](https://github.com/Chia-Network/chia-dev-tools).

 Here is a summary of the instructions: